HMTSS Te Mataili II: Design

 Australian ship builder Austal won the $335 million Australian dollar contract for the project, and built the vessels at its Henderson shipyard, near Perth.
 Guardian-class vessels were designed to use commercial off-the-shelf components, not cutting edge, military grade equipment, to make them easier to maintain in small isolated shipyards.

 The vessels are 39.5 m long, can travel 3000 nmi at 12 knots.
 Their maximum speed is 20 knots.
 Their design allows the recipient nations to mount a pair of heavy machine guns, on either flank, and possibly an autocannon of up to 30 mm, on the foredeck.

 Operational career

 In July 2019, Inspector Seleganui Fusi, commanding officer of Te Mataili II, hosted a delegation from Timor, letting them prepare for the arrival of their patrol vessels.

 Te Mataili II was severely damaged by a cyclone in Vanuatu in March 2023 and was sent to Australia for repairs.
-Te Mataili II was declared beyond economic repair and will be replaced by Te Mataili III.
+Te Mataili II was declared beyond economic repair and was replaced by Te Mataili III.
+On 16 October 2024 Australia handed over a Guardian-class patrol boat to Tuvalu, which was named HMTSS Te Mataili III.